Apple rehires top Tesla engineer Doug Field for Titan car project

 But despite occasional vehicular patent filings, it’s unclear whether Apple’s ambitions continue to involve the creation of a full car.
 One year ago, the company unveiled a self-driving shuttle service called PAIL (Palo Alto to Infinite Loop), using the technology to transport employees between its campuses.
 PAIL and a rare 2017 comment from Apple CEO Tim Cook regarding the company’s interest in autonomous systems are the most public elements of the company’s continued automotive efforts.

-Titan’s vitality became public last month when a former Apple employee was arrested by the FBI as he attempted to leave the country.
+Titan had an odd moment in the spotlight last month when a former Apple employee was arrested by the FBI as he attempted to leave the country.
 The employee allegedly copied Titan-related documents from secret Apple servers before starting work at a Chinese autonomous vehicle startup.
 According to court documents, around 5,000 people had access to the Titan database, a huge number for a secret project at a company that enforces “need to know” access restrictions on information.